 If you’re thinking about starting your vegetable garden, you might be asking yourself, “How do I grow endive?”
 Growing endive really isn’t too terribly difficult.
-Endive grows somewhat like lettuce because it is part of the lettuce family.
+Endive grows somewhat like lettuce because it is part of the same family.
 It comes in two forms — first is a narrow-leaved variety called curly endive.
 The other is called escarole and has broader leaves.
 Both are great in salads.

 How to Grow Endive Lettuce

-If you’re lucky enough to have warm enough weather to plant seed outdoors, Make sure to give them well-draining and loose soil.
+If you’re lucky enough to have warm enough weather to plant seed outdoors, make sure to give them well-draining and loose soil.
 The plants also enjoy plenty of sun but, like many leafy greens, will tolerate shade.
 Plant your endive lettuce seeds at a rate of about ½ ounce of seeds per 100 feet of row.
-Once they grow, thin the plants to about one plant per six inches, with rows of endive lettuce 18 inches apart.
+Once they grow, thin the plants to about one plant per 6 inches (15 cm.), with rows of endive lettuce 18 inches (46 cm.) apart.

 If you’re growing endive from seedlings you grew indoors or in a greenhouse, plant them 6 inches apart from the get go.
 They will take root better this way, and make better plants.

 During the summertime, water your growing endive regularly so that it maintains a good green leaf.

 When to Harvest Endive Lettuce

 Now that you know how to grow endive, plan on having some really nice salads late summer and early fall.